Credit Scoring: Part 5 – Scorecard Development

 Many analytics vendors include the logistic regression model in their software products usually with an extensive range of statistical and graphical functions.
 For example, the implementation of the SAS language PROC LOGISTIC in WPS offers a comprehensive set of options for automated variable selection, restriction of model parameters, weighted variables, obtaining separate analysis for different segments, scoring on a different dataset, generating automated deployment code, to name a few.

 Once the model has been aligned, the next step is to adjust the model to a scale desired by the business.
 This is known as scaling.
-Scaling acts as a measuring instrument that provides consistency and standardization of scores across different scorecards.
+Scaling acts as a measuring instrument that provides consistency and standardisation of scores across different scorecards.
 The minimum and maximum score values and the score range help in risk interpretation and should be reported to the business.
 Often, the business requirement is to use the same score range for multiple scorecards so they all have the same risk interpretation.

 A popular scoring method logarithmically creates discrete scores, where the odds double at a pre-determined number of points.
 This requires specifying the three parameters: base points such as 600 points, base odds, for example 50:1 and points to double the odds, for example 20.
 Score points correspond to each of the bins of model variables, while the model intercept is translated into the base points.
 The scaling output with tabulated allocation of points represents the actual scorecard model.